thvitt/teaching-tools/README.md

 This is mostly hacky and probably not suited for anybody except me.

-To install, install this package using pip or poetry.
-Each script is a module in the package 'teaching' and a script that is installed to …/bin.
+To install, use something like `uv tool install git+https://github.com/thvitt/teaching-tools` or `pipx install git+https://github.com/thvitt/teaching-tools`.

 ## Visualization